Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 >>Let’s say you design a blog powered by Webflow’s CMS.
 You can use a webhook that automatically triggers an email campaign via Mailchimp each time you publish a new post.

-(Insert table: “Integration Type – What It Does – Best Use Case”) 👉 To see these in action, visit our Coding & Development page for real integration tutorials.

 But bear at the back of your mind that if you export code, you will not get Webflow CMS and hosting-specific features.
 However, with a JavaScript API, you may extend Webflow; but, the backend logic is not something you can change.

-👉 Before jumping in, take a look at Webflow pricing

-and figure out the plan that supports advanced code features.

 ### What Language Powers Webflow?